12/12/2012

 We also added walls for the hay storage which protects it from the weather and the always hungry horses.

-The final concrete pour was an apron around the outside under the overhang.
 I'd always like more mats on the concrete, but the layout is working nicely now.

 How it was when it was first built.
 Dirt floor with mats and tape around the hay.
 Thistle started ignoring the tape, I wanted to store more hay and we started doing upgrades.